🇦🇺 AU · Australia · Chapter 1 of 7

 When scientists speak of the oldest human culture that has survived

-And from the moment they arrived, they sang.
+And since they arrived, they sang.

 The Songlines: The Sung Map of the Continent